-- All unused or abandoned wells and boreholes, including water wells, oil and gas wells, which penetrate aquifers or breach a zone that provides a significant barrier to contaminant migration, should be properly sealed.31 Prior to the installation of oil and gas wells, abandoned wells of all types within the area of operation should be identified and properly filled and sealed. - Overall water withdrawals for oil and gas operations may be a small percentage of total water withdrawals.
+- All unused or abandoned wells and boreholes, including water wells, oil and gas wells, which penetrate aquifers or breach a zone that provides a significant barrier to contaminant migration, should be properly sealed.
+Prior to the installation of oil and gas wells, abandoned wells of all types within the area of operation should be identified and properly filled and sealed. - Overall water withdrawals for oil and gas operations may be a small percentage of total water withdrawals.
 In areas where water is scarce or the potential for water use conflicts exists, water management plans should be developed and implemented using best management practices.
 Where feasible use of brackish water, water reuse or other alternatives that minimize freshwater supply withdrawals should be encouraged. - Surface spills and waste management practices may potentially impact surface water or infiltrate into the subsurface.
 Accidents or mishandling of chemicals or waste at the surface may allow contaminants to reach groundwater through natural infiltration, fractures or preferential pathways, such as improperly sealed or abandoned wells.
 Best management practices or appropriate regulations should be in place and aggressively implemented to address surface spills and waste management. - All chemicals used in the oil or gas well hydraulic fracturing process should be disclosed to the appropriate governmental entity or through state-mandated reporting protocols.
-This information is needed to ensure proper monitoring as well as to assess and respond to potential problems that may arise. - Some constituents related to oil and gas production also occur naturally in the groundwater and may have varying concentrations over time, based on temperature or other conditions, or can be liberated from other manmade sources or operations.32 Testing of water wells in proximity to oil or gas development prior to and after drilling and/or hydraulic fracturing would assist in determining the source of and liability for future contamination complaints.
+This information is needed to ensure proper monitoring as well as to assess and respond to potential problems that may arise. - Some constituents related to oil and gas production also occur naturally in the groundwater and may have varying concentrations over time, based on temperature or other conditions, or can be liberated from other manmade sources or operations.
+Testing of water wells in proximity to oil or gas development prior to and after drilling and/or hydraulic fracturing would assist in determining the source of and liability for future contamination complaints.
 Site specific geology and hydrogeology will dictate which water wells in proximity to oil and gas operations should be tested and monitored.
 Testing should be performed by qualified water well system professionals using certified laboratories.
 To assist household and public water system owners who are in proximity to oil and gas operations, state agencies should develop a recommended list of testing parameters and recommended sampling protocols.
-The NGWA Information Brief Water Wells in Proximity to Natural Gas or Oil Development provides a list of constituents for consideration.33 State agencies should also compile, maintain, and use the data from baseline testing of water wells in proximity to oil and gas operations to inform applicable policymaking or address specific contamination incidents.
+The NGWA Information Brief Water Wells in Proximity to Natural Gas or Oil Development provides a list of constituents for consideration.
+State agencies should also compile, maintain, and use the data from baseline testing of water wells in proximity to oil and gas operations to inform applicable policymaking or address specific contamination incidents.

-- Integrated groundwater studies using dedicated wells at multiple levels at both the regional and local scale should be developed to establish baseline conditions, and to determine long-term trends in both water quality and quantity in representative active oil and gas producing areas.34 Unlike contaminant hydrogeology, monitoring designs will be needed to assess upward contaminant migration as well as surface or near surface sources.35 Groundwater, an NGWA scientific journal, has carried articles discussing potential monitoring approaches, tools or - Proper construction and regular maintenance of water are important to reducing risks to groundwater and protecting public health. - constituents.
-36,37,38,39,40 A review of past and evolving scientific literature should be undertaken to inform and optimize monitoring plans. - Dependent on groundwater conditions and the nature of the release, contaminant occurrence in drinking water supplies may lag, by months or years, oil and gas well installation and hydraulic fracturing.
-Monitoring, financial responsibility, and liability provisions related to oil and gas development should be cognizant of the actual travel-times observed in natural hydrologic systems.
+Integrated groundwater studies using dedicated wells at multiple levels at both the regional and local scale should be developed to establish baseline conditions, and to determine long-term trends in both water quality and quantity in representative active oil and gas producing areas.
+Unlike contaminant hydrogeology, monitoring designs will be needed to assess upward contaminant migration as well as surface or near surface sources.
+Groundwater, an NGWA scientific journal, has carried articles discussing potential monitoring approaches, tools or constituents.36,37,38,39,40 A review of past and evolving scientific literature should be undertaken to inform and optimize monitoring plans.